N33rdZ/Blog/_posts/2020-09-13-ASCWG-Finals.md

 using `file` command i knew that it's a `LUKS` file
 ![image](https://user-images.githubusercontent.com/25514920/93020455-7227a600-f5dd-11ea-8654-4fba963a0a05.png)

-I don't have enough background about it so i readed this [wiki](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) and this [article](https://willhaley.com/blog/encrypted-file-container-disk-image-in-linux/)
+I don't have enough background about it so i read this [wiki](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) and this [article](https://willhaley.com/blog/encrypted-file-container-disk-image-in-linux/)

 when i tried to mount the file i got that i need to get password :